 6.12.6.6 Drying Time.
 Drying time will vary by the manufacturer's instructions, temperature, and RH in the painting area.
 Lower temperatures and higher RH will increase dry times while higher temperatures and lower RH will decrease these drying times.

-6.12.7 Coating.
-Polyurethane, Aircraft and Support Equipment, MIL-PRF-85285.
+6.12.7 Topcoat, Aircraft and Support Equipment, MIL-PRF-85285.

 6.12.7.1 Coating Classifications.
-MIL-PRF-85285 coatings are divided into the following types and classes:
+MIL-PRF-85285 coatings are divided into the following types, classes, forms and grades:

-6.12.7.1.1 Type.
-The types of coatings are as follows:
+6.12.7.1.1 Types.